 How to Maintain a Healthy Skin Barrier

 You can help care for and repair your stratum corneum in three easy steps:

 Oily, acne-prone skin can be a sign that your skin isn’t properly hydrated.
 When your skin lacks oil, your sebaceous glands will go into overdrive in an attempt to bring the proper oil levels back to the surface of the skin.
 That can result in an excess of oil that leads to acne.

 By moisturizing the skin immediately after showering or bathing, you’ll help lock in moisture for happier, more hydrated skin.
 To avoid irritating your skin or causing more breakouts, opt for a moisturizer that is non-comedogenic and free of fragrances, sulfates, and parabens.

 Your stratum corneum houses your skin microbiome, the ecosystem of trillions of microscopic organisms, including bacteria, viruses, and fungi, that live on the surface of your skin.
 When your skin microbiome is balanced, good bacteria help ward off foreign invaders.
 When your skin microbiome becomes unbalanced, it can weaken your skin’s natural protective barrier.

 Balancing your skin microbiome can help your skin protect itself.
-Gladskin Blemish Gel is a gentle and effective way for people with acne-prone skin to restore bacterial balance and reduce the appearance of blemishes.
+Gladskin's products are a gentle and effective way for people with acne-prone skin to restore bacterial balance and reduce the appearance of blemishes.